k8ssandra/k8ssandra/docs/content/en/install/local/multi-cluster-kustomize/_index.md

 ---
-title: "Quickstart multi-cluster via Kustomize"
+title: "Multi-cluster install with kustomize"
-linkTitle: "Multi-cluster via Kustomize"
+linkTitle: "Multi-cluster/kustomize"
 no_list: false
 weight: 4
 description: "Quickstart with Kustomize to install K8ssandraCluster in multi-cluster Kubernetes."